-Founded in 1900, the Association of American Universities comprises 62 distinguished research universities across the United States that continually advance society through education, research, and discovery.
+Founded in 1900, the Association of American Universities is composed of America’s leading research universities.
+AAU’s 62 research universities transform lives through education, research, and innovation.
 Our universities earn the majority of competitively awarded federal funding for academic research and are educating tomorrow’s visionary leaders and global citizens.

 Education at AAU Universities

-Students at AAU universities have an 83% graduation rate over 6 years, and half of students graduate debt free.
-AAU universities award 42% of all research doctoral degrees, yet make up only 8% of all 4-year PhD granting universities.
+Students at AAU universities have an 83% graduation rate over 6 years, and 50% of students graduate debt free.
+AAU universities award 42% of all research doctoral degrees, yet make up only 2% of all 4-year universities in the U.S.